How Do I Apply? | Standards for Admission | Prerequisites | Special Considerations | When Will I Hear? | FAQs

-There are only 30 colleges of veterinary medicine in the United States.
-Over 6000 applicants vie for the approximately 2500+ seats available each year.
+There are only 32 colleges of veterinary medicine in the United States.
 Successful applicants demonstrate academic competency (especially in science course work), good problem-solving skills, able decision-making skills, capable interpersonal communication skills, skillful teamwork ability, experience with a variety of animal species and experience with veterinarians and/or scientists engaged in research.

 The competitive applicant at our college in recent years has had: